Malkiworks/capitalbulls_za/README.md

-# CapitalBulls_ZA Website
+# CapitalBulls  Website

-A premium website for CapitalBulls_ZA, South Africa's only LIVE trading community with 4700+ members.
+A premium website for CapitalBulls , South Africa's only LIVE trading community with 4700+ members.
 This website is designed to match their bold Instagram aesthetic.

 ## Features